Randolph Park, 600 S. Alvernon Way,

 Randolph (Dell Urich)

 The presence of many mature oak, pine and palm trees gives the Dell Urich its pleasant parkland feel.
-These same trees shouldn't put you in too much on any wayward drives, while reasonably generous fairways also helps in that respect.
+These same trees shouldn't put you in too much on any wayward drives, while reasonably generous fairways also help in that respect.

 Visitors welcome on weekdays and weekends.